Icefall (film): Production

 The project was announced in November 2023 with production by Arclight Films and its producers Gary Hamilton and Ying Ye; Top Film and its producers Volodymyr Artemenko and Eugene Stupka; along with Ryan Hamilton, Rob Van Norden, and Adam Bramich.
 Stefan Ruzowitzky is directing from a script by George Mahaffey and Steve Isles.

 The cast is led by Joel Kinnaman and Cara Jade Myers.
-The cast also includes Danny Huston, Graham Greene, Martin Sensmeier, Oliver Trevena, and Devaughn Nixon.
+The cast also includes Danny Huston, Martin Sensmeier, Oliver Trevena, Devaughn Nixon and Graham Greene, in one of his last screen roles.

 Principal photography got underway in Bulgaria in early 2024.
 First look images from filming were released in May 2024, and production wrapped in Bulgaria in June 2024.

 Release

 Icefall was released on video on demand on November 4, 2025.